DumindaManjula/rentcloud-app/README.md

 ![](eureka.PNG)

-   -Perform any CRUD operation which has been implemented in profile-service.
+   * Perform any CRUD operation which has been implemented in profile-service.

 ![](insomnia.PNG)